Our Safari Destinations

 Masai Mara National Reserve

-The Masai Mara is one of Africa's most celebrated wildlife destinations — a vast expanse of rolling savannah, acacia woodland, and riverine forest in southwestern Kenya.
-Home to Africa's most famous lion prides and a breathtaking diversity of wildlife.
+The Masai Mara is Africa's most celebrated wildlife destination — a vast expanse of rolling savannah, acacia woodland, and riverine forest in southwestern Kenya.
+It is home to one of the world's highest concentrations of lion prides (40+ prides), large elephant herds, leopards, and cheetah.

-From July to October, the Masai Mara hosts the world's greatest wildlife spectacle — the Great Wildebeest Migration, where over 1.5 million wildebeest, 200,000 zebra, and countless gazelle cross the crocodile-infested Mara River from Tanzania's Serengeti.
+From July to October, the Mara hosts the world's greatest wildlife spectacle — the Great Wildebeest Migration, where over 1.5 million wildebeest, 200,000 zebra, and countless gazelle cross the crocodile-infested Mara River in a frenzy of life and death drama.
+Outside migration season, the resident wildlife population ensures superb game viewing year-round.

 Amboseli National Park